Portugal Wander logo

 Is a Douro Valley day trip worth it from Porto?

 Yes, for almost every visitor.
 The Douro is the single most distinctive landscape within easy reach of Porto, and even a fast day trip gives you the river, the terraces, a tasting, and a meal.
 If you have three or more days in Porto, dedicating one to the Douro is the standard recommendation.
-For more on how to spend the rest of your time, see our things to do in Porto guide.
+For more on how to spend the rest of your time, see our Porto attractions guide.

 How long is the train from Porto to Douro?